LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 edge marks the take-profit target.
 A small vertical indicator shows the current price relative to the entry.
 Values are taken from the latest risk configuration so changes apply automatically.

+## Position Tracking

+Whenever a new trade is opened the current list of holdings is written to `config/coin_positions.json`.
+Each entry contains the symbol, entry price, quantity and strategy information.
+This file can be inspected to see which coins are being monitored even after restarting the application.